 Throughout Ezekiel's ministry the LORD instructs him to use visuals as teaching tools.
 What do the death of Ezekiel's wife and his response reveal to Israel?

 Review Exodus 21:2, 3, 7-8.
-Ezekiel reminds Israel of God's command regarding enslaving their brethren for longer than seven years.
+Jeremiah reminds Israel of God's command regarding enslaving their brethren for longer than seven years.
 What does their disobedience cost them?

 What does the LORD do to prevent Zedekiah from avoiding captivity by aligning Judah with Egypt?